StackVista/stackstate-docs/setup/installation/cli-install.md

 ### Base API - API token

 {% hint style="warning" %}
-Base API authentication using username/password will be deprecated in a future release of StackState.
+**Base API authentication using username/password will be deprecated.**

 It is recommended to switch to token based authentication.
 The CLI will issue a warning to this effect when username/password authentication is used.
 {% endhint %}

 Base API access is required for all operations, other than sending topology, telemetry or traces to StackState.
 The StackState CLI authenticates against the base API using a unique API token that is auto-generated for your user account.